 1 Corinthians 3

 The Corinthian believers are still immature in their faith, unable to handle deeper spiritual truths, and are instead consumed by envy and division, with some claiming allegiance to specific leaders.
 Paul emphasizes that he and other leaders are merely servants of God, and that it is God who gives growth and success.
-The foundation of the Christian faith is Jesus Christ, and believers will be judged on the quality of their work, with those whose work endures receiving a reward, while those whose work is destroyed will still be saved.
-Believers are also reminded that they are the temple of God and should not deceive themselves with worldly wisdom.
+The foundation of the Christian faith is Jesus Christ, and believers must be careful how they build upon this foundation, as their works will be tested by fire on the day of the Lord.
+Those whose works are found wanting will suffer loss, but will still be saved.